ColtonParham/splayTree/Unadded functions that may come in handy.md

 might need to be able to seperate or trim out the additional L/R/RT when checking the value against the position. or could be a matter of the indexed tree point/node - might be able to sort without arithmetic, and base it purely off of logic base.

+PROMPT LOG:

+Might need to go through hell and test everything individually for each function to verify where it could appear.... once that's figured, all good!